-From the boom in popularity of social media, to the recent expansion of advertising opportunities—it’s a good time to use social platforms for your business.
+From the boom in the popularity of social media to the recent expansion of advertising opportunities—it’s a good time to use social platforms for your business.

 But how can your business get the most out of Facebook?
-This post covers the 3 key elements of writing the perfect Facebook post for your brand.
+This post covers the three key elements of writing the perfect Facebook post for your brand.

-Let’s start by saying that the truth is: there is no two Facebook posts that are created equal.
+Let’s start by saying that the truth is that no two Facebook posts are created equal.
 Of the many ingredients that go into each one—visuals, copy, headlines, and timing—there are countless variations.
-There is no such thing as the perfect Facebook post, but yes, there is the perfect Facebook post to suit your brand.
-So it’s important that you experiment, make mistakes, try different forms, until when you’ll figure out what works— and what doesn’t— for your audience.
+There is no such thing as the perfect Facebook post, but there is the perfect one to suit your brand.
+So it’s important that you experiment, make mistakes, and try different forms until you figure out what works— and what doesn’t— for your audience.

 Let’s have a look at the 3 components of a perfect Facebook post:

 1. Great Copy